Notifications

 The mother/person who gave birth to the baby and co-parent must both be present to certify the birth information when registering a baby’s birth online.

-• The co-parent cannot be recorded on a baby’s birth record when the co-parent is not present when registering the birth online.
+• A co-parent cannot be recorded on a baby’s birth record when they are not present when the birth is being registered online.

-• When the co-parent is not present when the birth is being registered online, the co-parent may be added to the baby’s birth record later with an amendment; fees apply after 90 days (from the baby’s date of birth); contact Vital Statistics for details.
+• A co-parent may be added to a baby’s birth record later with an amendment; fees apply after 90 days (from the baby’s date of birth).
+Contact Vital Statistics for details.

 The only way to remove a co-parent after a birth is registered is with a court order.